Systems-Modeling/SysML-v2-Pilot-Implementation/README.md

 #### For existing code
 * When modifying existing code created by someone in a different organization, add a new copyright line, without changing anything else in the header.
+* When modifying existing code for the first time in a new year, add the year as the latest year in the appropriate copy right line.
+(E.g., in 2019, "Copyright (C) 2018" becomes "Copyright (C) 2018-2019" and in 2020 it becomes "Copyright (C) 2018-2020".)

 #### Sources
 * [GNU GPL v3.0 - How to Apply These Terms to Your New Programs](https://www.gnu.org/licenses/gpl-3.0.en.html)